Oil Tank Replaced with Granby Eco-Guard

-- Cut the steel oil tank using a nibbler
+- Cut the old original steel heating oil tank using a nibbler tool

-- Removed all pumpable contents and tank bottom
+- Removed all pumpable contents from the tank bottom

 - Cleaned the inside of the heating oil tank

-- Removed and transported the oil tank and associated piping to a licensed scrap yard
+- Removed and transported rusty oil tank and associated piping to a licensed scrap yard

-- Provided and installed a 275-gallon Granby Eco-Guard aboveground storage tank
+- Provided and installed a 275-gallon Granby Ecogard oil tank (Aboveground storage tank)

 - Provided and installed new 3/8-inch copper fuel return oil line to the existing boiler